 You should be striving at all times to focus on dealing with the roots of the anxiety: the core beliefs.
 Try to be patient and encourage her not to over-indulge in her symptoms and safety behaviours.
 It is very beneficial and important to acknowledge and encourage the commitment and courage it takes for her to begin talking about and overcoming her BDD.
 When my partner began to be able to verbalise her anxiety to a wider network of friends and colleagues, much of the embarrassment and secretiveness that held the disorder in place was dispelled.
 People tended to be extremely understanding and supportive.
 This made the sometimes-claustrophobic nature of being her sole confidant, on such an overwhelming matter, lighter on both of us.

-It is vital that this is not done on his behalf, and equally that he not be coerced into to sharing his problem, as this will serve only to compound the embarrassment and anxiety holding much of the disorder in place.
+It is vital that this is not done on her behalf, and equally that she not be coerced into to sharing her problem, as this will serve only to compound the embarrassment and anxiety holding much of the disorder in place.
 Reflecting on the period before my partner’s diagnosis of BDD with that of the period after her diagnosis and the subsequent professional help she received, it is astounding how much she has achieved.
 Much of what is written above (for purposes of clarity) seems to show a smooth arc from diagnosis to recovery.
 I feel it necessary to assure you that the experience was nothing of the sort, and still is not.
 It remains an experience of struggle and confusion as to what exactly BDD is and how best to tackle it.
 What is, I hope, clearly outlined, is a summary of how I (and many others) have been able to support her onto the road to recovery.
 This recovery has proved very real and dramatic since she began receiving cognitive behavioural therapy and challenging directly what lies beneath her feelings of disgust at her appearance.

 “BDD desperately wants to keep itself in place”